dropdog/docs/docs/development.md

 ### Building and packaging with Features

- - One Feature per Content type (CT).
-Each Content Type Feature (CTF) will package the CT fields, node form, related views, related blocks and user permissions.
+ - One Feature per Content type (CT)
+ - Each Content Type Feature (CTF) will package the CT fields, node form, related views, related blocks and user permissions

 ### Adding 3rd party libraries